Sugar Bowl Ski Resort: Sugar Bowl

 The Southern Pacific Railroad agreed to build a facility adjacent to the Norden telegraph office to accommodate 600 people, to support the opening of Sugar Bowl.
-Walt Disney, who had taken ski lessons from Schroll at Yosemite was approached again for funding and became a stockholder, when he gave Schroll $2,500.
+Walt Disney, who had taken ski lessons from Schroll at Yosemite was approached again for funding and became a shareholder when he gave Schroll $2,500.
 Schroll then changed the name of "Hemlock Peak" to "Mt.
-Disney" to honor Disney's support and soon after others followed suit and Schroll was able to raise $75,000 by June 1939 to help start and build the resort.
+Disney" to honor Disney's support.
+Soon after, others followed suit, and Schroll was able to raise $75,000 by June 1939 to help start and build the resort.
 Schroll also used his connections from Hollywood to convince Metro-Goldwyn-Mayer to produce a film called "Snowbirds" during November 1938, before Sugar Bowl opened to the public.

-Construction of the Sugar Bowl lodge and the first chairlift installed in California, began during the summer of 1939.
-The lodge was designed by William Wurster and was erected with a sloping roof, so that snow would slide off towards the back side.
+Construction of the Sugar Bowl lodge and the first chairlift began during the summer of 1939.
+The lodge was designed by William Wurster and was erected with a sloping roof so that snow would slide off towards the back side.
 The chairlift was designed by Henry Howard and built by the Riblet Tramway Company.
-Moore Dry Dock Company was hired to install the 13 towers, which were included in Howard's design, to span the 1,000 vertical feet up to the top of Mt.
+Moore Dry Dock Company was hired to install the 13 towers in Howard's design to span the 1,000 vertical feet up to the top of Mt.
 Disney.
-Miners were brought in from Nevada City and used shovels and picks and sometimes dynamite, to clear away trees and dig footings for the towers by hand.
+Miners were brought in from Nevada City and used shovels, picks, and sometimes dynamite to clear away trees and dig footings for the towers by hand.
 Lava formation in the mountain was encountered during construction and some of the footings had to be set within it.
-Sugar Bowl opened on December 15, 1939, but it hadn't snowed enough to go skiing yet, so a makeshift ice rink the size of a tennis court was quickly set up for everyone to enjoy.
-Two weeks later on January 4, 1940, a blizzard struck Sugar Bowl and the skiing at Sugar Bowl began, with train load after train load of skiers coming in unexpected numbers.
+Sugar Bowl opened on December 15, 1939, but it hadn't snowed enough to open the mountain for skiing, so a makeshift ice rink the size of a tennis court was quickly set up for everyone to enjoy.
+Two weeks later on January 4, 1940, a blizzard struck Sugar Bowl, and skiers began pouring in.

 After opening

 Towards the end of the very first ski season at Sugar Bowl, Schroll held the inaugural Silver Belt race in April 1940.
 The race was won by Gretchen Fraser and Friedl Pfeifer.
 Prior to the international World Cup ski competition, the Silver Belt race was considered one of the most challenging of that era and often attracted the top European and American skiers.
-Jannette Burr and Christian Pravda were the only competitors to win the race three different times, and other notable winners included Alf Engen, Tom Corcoran, Buddy Werner, Willy Favre, Jean Saubert, Barbara Cochran, Jack Reddish, Penny Pitou, Anne Heggtveit, Dick Buek, Jill Kinmont, Andrea Mead Lawrence, Gordon Wren and Cynthia Nelson, who won the last event, which was held in 1975.
+Jannette Burr and Christian Pravda were the only competitors to win the race three different times.
+Other notable winners included Alf Engen, Tom Corcoran, Buddy Werner, Willy Favre, Jean Saubert, Barbara Cochran, Jack Reddish, Penny Pitou, Anne Heggtveit, Dick Buek, Jill Kinmont, Andrea Mead Lawrence, Gordon Wren and Cynthia Nelson, who won the last event in 1975.